DanielPolatajko/eval-crypt/README.md

   ```

 ## Security Note
-- The secret key is stored locally and should not be committed.
 - Anyone with access to the key and the repo can decrypt the files.
 - The tool is designed for research and collaboration, not for high-security use cases.
+- **Unlike traditional encryption tools, it is acceptable to commit and share the secret key in this project.** The security model assumes that LLMs will not be able to use the key during pretraining, even if it is available in the repository.

 ## Contributing
 Contributions are welcome!
 Please open issues or pull requests.